szelingtan/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 t/diabetes` Tag the 1st patient to be `diabetes` respectively.
-*  `edit 2 n/Betsy Crower t/` Remove all the tag of the 2nd patient .
+*  `edit 2 n/Betsy Crower t/` Remove all the tag of the 2nd patient.

 ### Adding medication to a patient : `prescribe`